reframejs/reframe/docs/customization-manual.md

 We can, however, create the browser entry code ourselves.

-Instead of providing a `.universal.js` or `.dom.js` page config, we provide only one page config `.html.js` along with a `.entry.js` file.
+We do that by providing a `pages/MyPage.entry.js` file along the page config `pages/MyPage.js`.
-Reframe will then use the `.entry.js` code as browser entry instead of generating one.
+Reframe will then use `MyPage.entry.js` code as browser entry instead of generating one.
+Reframe matches `MyPage.entry.js` with `MyPage.js` because the two filenames share the same prefix `MyPage`.

 For example: